- January 23, 2019

-Animation industry has been given new performance benchmarks by Autodesk.
-3DS Max is one of the most powerful software for 3d rendering and modeling.
+Animation industry has been given new performance benchmarks by many of the most powerful software for 3d rendering and modeling.
 It is presently used for wide scale creation of low polygon models.
 In presence of other competitors, it is still relevant today.

 The .3DS format of this software enjoys the privilege of being compatible with all 3D packages available in market.
 There is no hassle involved in exporting the file format to any 3D software.
 Along with less complication, attributes such as color, material, textural properties can be stored in it.
 The format is commonly used for architectural, academic and engineering modeling.